guardrails-ai/validator-template/README.md

 - You can add additional files to the [validator](validator) directory, but don't rename any existing files/directories.
     - e.g. Add any environment variables (without the values, just the keys) to the [.env](.env) file.
 - Ensure that there are no other dependencies or any additional steps required to run your validator.
+- Fill out this [form](https://forms.gle/nmxyKwzjypaqvWxbA) to get your new validator onboarded!